Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Epilepsy

-Epilepsy means a tendency to have recurrent unprovoked seizures.
+Epilepsy means a tendency to have recurrent unprovoked seizures caused by abnormal electrical activity in the brain.

 First Unprovoked Seizure

-A first seizure needs careful evaluation to estimate recurrence risk and identify possible causes.
+A first seizure requires careful evaluation to estimate the risk of another seizure and identify any underlying cause.

 Acute Symptomatic Seizure

-This means a seizure triggered by a temporary medical problem such as fever, infection, low sugar, electrolyte disturbance, alcohol withdrawal, head injury, or medication/substance effects.
+This is a seizure triggered by a temporary medical problem such as fever, infection, low blood sugar, electrolyte disturbance, alcohol withdrawal, head injury, or medication and substance effects.

 Syncope

-Syncope means fainting, often due to a temporary drop in blood flow to the brain.
-It can sometimes include brief jerking and be mistaken for seizure.
+Syncope means fainting, often caused by a temporary reduction in blood flow to the brain.
+Brief jerking can sometimes occur during fainting and may be mistaken for a seizure.

 Sleep-Related Events

-Some abnormal movements or behaviors occur during sleep and may mimic seizures.
+Some abnormal movements, behaviors, or awareness changes occur during sleep and may resemble epileptic seizures.

 What to Expect at Your First Visit

-Your first visit focuses on reconstructing the event.
-We will ask what happened before, during, and after the episode; how long it lasted; whether there was confusion, tongue bite, injury, jerking, incontinence, triggers, or warning symptoms.
+Your first visit for Seizure, Fits & Blackout Evaluation Test in Sector 56, Gurgaon focuses on carefully reconstructing the event.
+We will ask what happened before, during, and after the episode; how long it lasted; and whether there was confusion, tongue biting, injury, jerking, incontinence, triggers, or warning symptoms.

 When to Seek Medical Evaluation